The following 40+ leading law firms and legal departments are hiring returning lawyers through the OnRamp Fellowship.

 Once the initial interview process is complete, a “Screening Scorecard” with the outcomes of the assessments and other application details are sent to the participating organizations.
-After reviewing the applications, the organizations are encouraged to personally interview their top applicants to determine who will receive a Fellowship offer.
+After reviewing the applications, the organizations are encouraged to personally interview their top applicants to identify the most qualified candidate who will receive a Fellowship offer.
 Note that the OnRamp Fellowship and OnRamp 200 do not require, are not intended to require, an employer to extend a preference based on gender or other protected demographic traits.
 Each organization is expected to administer the program consistent with applicable law, including Title VII, and should seek independent legal counsel if uncertain how to do soHiring will take place following a structured timeline for postings, interviews, and offer decisions.
 Cohorts of Fellows will start within several designated time frames throughout the year.

 Yes.
-In exchange for an annual stipend (see ranges below) and benefits, which are paid by the organization, the fellow works full-time on complex projects and receives training, coaching, and ongoing feedback from the Fellowship and a designated advisor in their organization.
+In exchange for an annual stipend (see ranges below) and benefits, which are paid by the organization, the Fellow works on complex projects and receives training, coaching, and ongoing feedback from the Fellowship and a designated advisor in their organization.

-The fellow works on complex projects and receives ongoing feedback from a designated advisor.
-Projects range from independent research to direct client interface throughout the six-month or one-year program.
-Although there are no set guidelines regarding the types of projects to which the fellow can be assigned, there is a requirement that the projects support skill development in the areas – such as business acumen and decision making – that are necessary for advancement in the organization.
+The Fellow works on complex projects and receives ongoing feedback from a designated advisor.
+Projects range from independent research to direct client interaction throughout the one-year program.
+Although there are no set guidelines regarding the types of projects to which the Fellow can be assigned, there is a requirement that the projects support skill development in the areas that are necessary for advancement in the organization, such as business acumen and decision-making.

-To further benefit the fellows’ career advancement, they receive external support from experts in the legal and banking fields, including:
+To further benefit the Fellows’ career advancement, they receive external support from contributors in the legal field, including:

-- Unlimited, free access to online continuing education courses through PLI;
+- Unlimited, free access to online continuing education courses through PLI and Hotshots.

-- Training by experts in negotiations, leadership, oral advocacy, project management, and business development; and
+- Training by experts in negotiations, leadership, oral advocacy, project management, and business development.

-The organization will: (1) designate an advisor in the fellow’s department to serve as the main contact for work allocation and feedback, including providing the fellow with a performance review twice during the year; and (2) provide the fellow with a stipend and access to any internal training or career development activities during the six month or one-year program.
+The organization will: (1) designate an advisor in the Fellow’s department to serve as the main contact for work allocation and feedback, including providing the Fellow with a performance review twice during the year; and (2) provide the Fellow with a stipend and access to any internal training or career development activities during the one-year program.

-The fellow will: (1) monitor her own workload and track her progress towards gaining the success traits needed to add value to the organization and its clients; and (2) check in regularly with her advisor and any other team members she works with to obtain feedback on her work and skill development.
+The Fellow will: (1) monitor their own workload and track their progress towards gaining the success traits needed to add value to the organization and its clients; and (2) check in regularly with their advisor and any other team members to obtain feedback on their work and skill development.

-A fellow who does excellent work will conclude the Fellowship with a current professional reference that can be leveraged as she pursues her next endeavor.
-And, if a relevant position is available after the Fellowship year, the fellow will have an option to interview with the organization for a longer-term role in a particular group or office.
+Ideally, Fellows who do excellent work will conclude the Fellowship with a current professional reference that can be leveraged as they pursue their next endeavors.
+Additionally, if a relevant position is available, the organization can offer a longer-term role.

 The end result of the Fellowship is a diverse high performer who returns to the workforce with upgraded skills and experience, additional contacts, an excellent reference, and a renewed ambition to service clients.
-In turn, the legal and banking professions and individual organizations benefit by engaging with a previously untapped pool of high-performing talent and, hopefully, increased gender diversity in the mid-to-senior level ranks.
+In turn, the legal profession and individual organizations benefit by engaging with a previously untapped pool of high-performing talent and, hopefully, increased gender diversity in the mid to senior-level leadership ranks.